 Don’t Be Fooled by “Fake” Teak

 Not all Teak is equal.
-It is important to note that because of the difficulty that arose in importing Teak, that some places “farm” or “plantation” Teak.
+It is important to note that because of the difficulty that arose in importing Teak, that some places use “farm” or “plantation” Teak.
 Farm-raised teak does not compare, as it is in some cases only 1/5 as dense as natural teak and will not last as long or stand up to the elements the way the real Teak will.
 In fact, it shares very few characteristics with real teak.